 - nursing care plan for second degree burns

-- nursing diagnosis of electric burns
+- nursing diagnosis priority for second degree burns

 - priority nursing diagnosis for burns